Minghe4419/Machine_Learning_Capstone/README.md

 # Machine_Learning_Capstone
-A capstone project from NYU Fundamental of Machine Learning This is a supervised learning because data are labeled with `genre`.
+A capstone project from NYU Fundamental of Machine Learning. \\
+This is a supervised learning because data are labeled with `genre`.
 ## Clean Data
 Replacing na with mean value and normalizing variables(`popularity`, `duration_ms`, `tempo`).
 Split data into train and test sets.